 - Here's our list of the best crypto wallets around

 This VPN provider doesn’t follow the same pricing models as its competitors - there are no pricing plans or subscription options.
-Instead, you pay for as much bandwidth as you need, but with cryptocurrency.
+Instead, you pay for as much bandwidth as you need.

-Orchid VPN has its own token, OXT, which you can purchase on cryptocurrency exchanges like Coinmama, Kraken, etc. Then you use this token to purchase the amount of VPN bandwidth you want, along with some ETH as a transaction fee (since the whole platform uses the Ethereum blockchain), so make sure you have some of both.
+Orchid VPN has its own token, OXT, which you can purchase on cryptocurrency exchanges like Coinmama, Kraken, etc. Then you use this token to purchase the amount of VPN bandwidth you want.

 About the company